What are enzyme surgical instrument cleaners?

 Lipase Enzyme Cleaners break down fats, to cleave fatty acid residue from the glycerol residue in a neutral fat or a phospholipid.

 Amylase Enzyme Cleaners break down starches, to catalyze the hydrolysis of starch to sugar to produce carbohydrate derivatives.

 Carbohydrase Enzyme Cleaners break down starch to a lower level to catalyze the hydrolysis of higher carbohydrates to lower forms.

 Protease Enzyme Cleaners break down blood, including the proteinases and peptidases, to catalyze the hydrolytic break down of proteins.

-The optimal temperature for maximum enzymatic enzyme detergent cleaning performance peaks at 137 degrees Fahrenheit (137 degree Fahrenheit = 58.33 degree Celsius).
-The cleaning activity of the enzyme detergents at temperatures below and above this point is less but does offer cleaning value.
-The cleaning activity of the enzyme detergents does not stop at this temperature but is does lessen as the temperature increases.
+The optimal temperature for maximum enzymatic enzyme detergent cleaning performance peaks at 137 degrees Fahrenheit (58.33 degree Celsius).
+The cleaning activity of the enzymes at temperatures below and above this point is less but does offer cleaning action.
+The cleaning activity of the enzymes does not stop at the peak temperature but they does lessen as the temperatures decrease or increase.

-The ONEcleaner Enzyme Detergents are “free rinsing” to render a residue free surface and condition the source water to counter the potential pitting and staining effects of hard water.
+The ONEcleaner enzymes with detergents are “free rinsing” to render residue free surfaces and condition the source water to counter the potential corrosion, pitting, and staining effects of hard water.
 ONEcleaners will cut your cleaning costs.